dotnet/jitutils/src/jit-pintool/README.md

-This directory contains the source code of a pintool that can be used with [PIN](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html) to measure throughput of the JIT.
+This directory contains the source code of a pintool that can be used with [PIN](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html) to measure throughput of the JIT on x64 and x86.
 The pintool counts the number of instructions executed inside the JIT only.
 Furthermore it has some special support to integrate with SuperPMI's metric collection to allow support for diffing throughput.

 ## Building
 The easiest way to build it is to follow PIN's manual and adding the pintool